triggerflow/triggerflow/docs/EXPERIMENTS.md

         - REGION: The region where the bucket is located.
         - TARGET_DIR: The PWD of the lambdas, in this case set it as `/mnt/lambda`

-7. Upload the content of the `data` directory to the bucket root.
+7. Upload the uncompressed content of the `data.zip` archive to the bucket root.

 8. Replace the `Resource` attribute of the `montage.json` state machine with your own lambda ARNs.